w-piyush/Supermarket-Grocery-Sales-Analysis-Dashboard-using-Power-BI/README.md

 2. What is the average discount offered across different regions?

-3. Which are the top 5 subcategories in terms of profit after discounts?
+3. Which are the top 5 subcategories for profit after discounts?

 4. Which subcategories generate the most sales across regions?(top 6)